Quick Start

 file.
 The services set up are as follows:

-node: Subscribes to attestation
+node: subscribes to attestation

 Provides task validation functionality for the AVS.